Fairline Yachts: Fairline Yachts Ltd

 Since 2016, the reorganized Fairline Yachts has announced a series of new models of both its Squadron and Targa lines, as well as the introduction of the dayboat series, F//LINE and Phantom.

 In 2020, RiverRock European Opportunities Fund II announced it had purchased a majority stake in the company.

 In 2021, the private equity firm Hanover Investors acquired Fairline Yachts Ltd.

+In December 2024 Hanover Investors sold their stake in Fairline Yachts to Arrowbolt Propulsion Systems which was formed two days prior to the sale.